hkuadithya/MovieManiac/README.md

 ## License

-This project is licensed under the Apache2.0 LICENSE - check the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the  GNU GENERAL PUBLIC LICENSE - check the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments